Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-003-powershell-activity.md

 ## Action Taken

-Documented the PowerShell process creation event, reviewed the command line and parent process, and confirmed the activity was expected.
+Documented the PowerShell process creation event, reviewed the command line and parent process and confirmed the activity matched the expected lab activity.

 ## Recommendation